diojin/mockingjay/docs/distributed.md

 Because it has `an unusually strong community around it`, you can find R libraries for almost anything under the sun — making virtually any kind of data science capability accessible without new code.
 R is exciting because of who is working on it, and how much net-new innovation is happening on a daily basis. the R community is one of the most thrilling places to be in Big Data right now.
 R is a also wonderful way to future-proof your Big Data program.
 In the last few months, literally thousands of new features have been introduced, replete with publicly available knowledge bases for every analysis type you’d want to do as an organization.
 `Also, R works very well with Hadoop`, making it an ideal part of an integrated Big Data approach.
 `To keep an eye on: Julia is an interesting and growing alternative to R, because it combats R’s notoriously slow language interpreter problem.
-The community around Julia isn’t nearly as strong right now, but if you have a need for speed…`
+The community around Julia isn’t nearly as strong right now, but if you have a need for speed`
 
 * Gremlin and Giraph
 Gremlin and Giraph help empower `graph analysis`, and are `often used coupled with graph databases like Neo4j or InfiniteGraph`, or `in the case of Giraph, working with Hadoop`.
 Golden Orb is another high-profile example of a graph-based project picking up steam.